 Assisting Divorces Throughout Suffolk County

-If you are seeking to file for divorce, or find yourself already in the midst of the complex process, you deserve personalized attention from knowledgeable and experienced attorneys who care.
-At Montefusco Law Group, we treat your divorce case as if it were our own.
-We have more than two decades of helping others find peace after divorce.
+If you’re filing for divorce or already in the middle of the process, you deserve personalized attention from experienced attorneys who care.
+At Montefusco Law Group, we treat your case as if it were our own.
+For more than two decades, we’ve helped clients on Long Island find their footing after divorce.

-Call (631) 801-0007 now to speak with one of our skilled and knowledgeable family lawyers who will help you get the best outcome for your situation.
+Call (631) 801-0007 now to speak with one of our skilled family lawyers and get the guidance you need.
 Serving Islip and Brookhaven.

 Client Reviews